What is a periodical payment and how do they help?

 Periodical payments are considered when pursuing a serious injury compensation claim.
 They are paid by the defendant or their insurer, against whom the claim is brought.
 At that point we would ensure a claimant receives expert financial advice – the cost of which is included in the claim.
 Whereas periodical payments could apply to any sized case where future financial loss is involved, the disadvantages of a lump sum are not as significant in smaller cases.
 Also, the expenses of setting up and maintaining periodical payment are often not proportionate in a smaller case.

-For further information about financial compensation following a serious injury or for a free consultation to discuss a serious injury, call our No Win No Fee personal injury solicitors on freephone 0800 916 9046 or contact us online.
+For further information about financial compensation following a serious injury or for a free consultation to discuss a serious injury, call our No Win No Fee personal injury solicitors on freephone or .